 In Sec.~\ref{sec:chaos}, we described how we locate the \textit{maximally chaotic regime} and reported results for exemplary sets of parameters considered.
 Here we report results for the full set of parameters that we explored in some detail for the XYZ and the XXZ models.

-The XYZ model studied in this work has a large parameter space, with 6 independent parameters ($J_2,\, \eta,\, \Delta_1,\, \Delta_2,\, h^z,\,$ and $h_x$) after setting $J_1=1$ to be our energy scale [see Eq.~(\ref{model:eq1})].
-We select $\eta = 0.5$, to be in-between the Ising point ($\eta=1$) and the XXZ point ($\eta=0$).
-In our early broader exploration of the space spanned by the other 5 parameters, we noticed that the results do not depend strongly on the strength of the transverse field $h^x$ unless it is made too large, which results in a departure from quantum chaotic behavior.
-Moreover, we found that when $\Delta_1$ and $\Delta_2$ are both $\sim 0.3$, there is a wide range of values of $J_2$ and $h^z$ for which the numerical results for the various quantum chaos indicators considered here are close to the RMT predictions.
+The XYZ model studied in this work has a large parameter space, with six independent parameters ($J_2,\, \eta,\, \Delta_1,\, \Delta_2,\, h^z,\,$ and $h_x$) after setting $J_1=1$ to be our energy scale [see Eq.~(\ref{model:eq1})].
+We select $\eta = 0.5$, in the middle between the Ising point ($\eta=1$) and the XXZ point ($\eta=0$).
+In our early broader exploration of the space spanned by the other five parameters, we noticed that the results do not depend strongly on the strength of the transverse field $h^x$ unless it is made too large, which results in a departure from quantum chaotic behavior.
+Moreover, we found that when $\Delta_1$ and $\Delta_2$ are both $\sim$0.3, there is a wide range of values of $J_2$ and $h^z$ for which the numerical results for the various quantum chaos indicators considered here are close to the RMT predictions.
 This motivated us to set $h^x=0.3$, $\Delta_1=0.3$, and $\Delta_2 = 0.3$.

 For XYZ chains with $L=18$ and PBCs, in Fig.~\ref{app:param_scan:xyz} we show density plots of the normalized differences between the numerical results and the RMT predictions for our quantum chaos indicators in the ($J_2,\,h^z$) plane.
 Figure~\ref{app:param_scan:xyz}(a) shows results for the average gap ratio [supplementing the results in Fig.~\ref{fig:levelspac}(a)], Fig.~\ref{app:param_scan:xyz}(b) shows results for our indicator of how close to Gaussian the distribution of eigenstate coefficients is [supplementing the results in the inset in Fig.~\ref{fig:coefficients}(a)], and Fig.~\ref{app:param_scan:xyz}(c) shows results for the average entanglement entropy [supplementing the results in Fig.~\ref{fig:aveentall}(a)].
 In the latter case, the average entanglement entropy $\bar S_A^{(\Lambda)}$ is calculated using $\Lambda=100$ states in the middle of the spectrum from each symmetry block.